Exciting plans in store for Community Centre in Offaly

 Kinnitty Community Centre

-EXCITING plans are in store for Kinnitty Community Centre, with the appointment of a brand new committee.
+EXCITING plans are in store for a Community Centre in Offaly, with the appointment of a brand new committee.

 Kinnitty Community Centre was built c.1800s by Kinnitty Castle as a result of the Payne Brothers (architects) appointment by Lady Catherine Healy Hutchinson to design Kinnitty village, the layout as seen today.
 The building served as a National school, teacher's residence and petty Court.